maitlandmarshall/MIFCore/README.md

 ### Batch Context Filter

 The `BatchContextFilter` is a global [IClientFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html)/[IServerFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html) that can be added during the startup of your application.
-When a job is executed with the `BatchContextFilter` hangfire filter active, a new Guid will be created for an `Id` batch parameter and the current Utc date will be retrieved for the `Started` batch parameter.
-These values are then stored against the context of the job along with any other custom batch parameters added during job execution.
+When a job is executed with the `BatchContextFilter` hangfire filter active, a new Guid will be stored in an `Id` batch parameter and the current Utc date will be stored in a `Started` batch parameter against the context of the job.
+You can also add custom batch parameters during execution of the job using the `SetBatchParameter` method in the `BackgroundJobContext`.

 For any nested jobs that are queued during the execution of this initial job, batch parameters can be accessed by using the [BackgroundJobContext](#backgroundjobcontext):